Healthwise

 Be sure your walker fits you.
 When you stand up in your normal posture and relax your arms at your sides, the walker's hand grips should be level with your wrists.
 Then, when you rest your hands on the hand grips, your elbows should be slightly bent.

-3. Push straight down on the handles of the walker as you bring your good leg up, so it is even with your injured leg.
+2. Push straight down on the handles of the walker as you bring your strong leg up, so it's even with your injured leg.

-Try this first with another person nearby to steady you if needed.
+The first few times you try this, have another person nearby to steady you if needed.

 1. Stand as close to the edge as you can while keeping all four legs of the walker on the surface you're standing on.